rrrraghav/practicum-take-home/task2/README.md

 # Task 2
-We are designing a new course selection service.
-Right now we are displaying a single card.
-You are tasked with adding two key peices of functionality, as shown on the Figma board.
+You are designing a new course selection service.
+Right now we are displaying a single card with the name of the course and a button to select it.
+You have been tasked with adding two key pieces of functionality (please refer to the Figma board for a visual example):

-**Support Multiple Courses:** Render all of the provided courses as shown in the figma, rather than just the first
+**1. Support Multiple Courses:** Render all of the provided courses as shown in the figma, rather than just the first

-**Selection:** Users should be able to select a course by clicking the "Select" button.
-This should make the selected course have a highlighted border!
-Clicking the button again should un-highlight it.
-Multiple courses may be highlighted at once
+**2. Selection:** Users should be able to select a course by clicking the "Select" button.
+This should add a border of any color around the selected element to highlight it!

+**Extra Credit:** Additionally, modify your code so that clicking the button again should un-highlight the border around a selected element.
+Multiple courses may be highlighted at once.

 ## Running the app
 First, confirm you have installed the latest version of node.